Credit Card Skimming and Trapping Defence Lawyers

 Counterfeit card fraud is a global problem and it can be very difficult to trace the moment when a card was skimmed - again highlighting the importance of technical knowledge and strong evidence when defending a case.

 How we can help you

-Draycott Browne have a track record of over 20 years successfully defending card skimming and card trapping accusations.
+Draycott Browne, one of the UK's foremost Criminal Defence Law Firms, have a track record of over 20 years successfully defending card skimming and card trapping accusations.

-If you are accused of one of these acts, or any kind of credit card fraud, it is important to seek professional advice as soon as possible so we can start putting together your defence using all available evidence.
+If you are accused of one of these acts, or any kind of credit card fraud, it is important to seek professional advice from an appropriately skilled Criminal Defence Solicitor as soon as possible so we can start putting together your defence using all available evidence.

 Our credit card fraud solicitors in Manchester are available 24 hours a day, 7 days a week, so you can get representation if you are arrested on a charge of credit card fraud, day or night, by calling us on +44 (0)161 452 7678.